Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Server Lite
 -----------
 Server Lite is a plug 'n' play hardware device, based on the `Raspberry Pi <https://www.raspberrypi.org/>`_, assembled in-house by Start9.
-The current iteration features an SD card, speaker, and passive cooling in a custom case.
-Lite comes pre-loaded with :ref:`StartOS<start-os>`.
+The current iteration features an SD card, speaker, and passive cooling.
+The Server Lite comes pre-loaded with :ref:`StartOS<start-os>`.
 For more details, check out the `Server Lite tech specs <https://store.start9.com/products/server-lite>`_.

 Server One
 ----------